Randy Arozarena Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in MLB.
+- The 9.6 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in the league.

-- The Yankees' 3.54 team ERA ranks fifth across all MLB pitching staffs.
+- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.59).

-- Yankees pitchers combine to give up the 10th-fewest home runs in baseball (33 total, one per game).
+- Yankees pitchers combine to surrender 41 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Cole (5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched) makes the start for the Yankees, his eighth of the season.
+- German gets the start for the Yankees, his eighth of the season.
+He is 2-2 with a 4.35 ERA and 44 strikeouts through 39 1/3 innings pitched.

-- In his last appearance on Tuesday, the righty tossed six innings against the Cleveland Guardians, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the righty threw five innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.